 Notes

-Store in the fridge for 3-4 days.
-To freeze, seal in an airtight container and store for up to 6 months.Recommended dairy-free ingredients: Oatly Oat Milk (regular or full-fat) and Country Crock Plant Butter Sticks.
+Storage: Store in the fridge for 3–4 days, or freeze in an airtight container for up to 6 months.Recommended dairy-free ingredients: Oatly oat milk (regular or full-fat) and a plant butter such as Country Crock plant butter sticks.Add sourdough: Stir in ¼ cup of sourdough discard for a delicious tang.